paeshi/randomization/README.md

 # ✨ Randomization: Finding Meaning Through Random Source Generators

-This app calls on several different APIs to gather random quotes, activities, photos, and poems.
+This app was created to practice API calls, jquery commands and animations, and to practice responsive web design,and creating single page applications.
+There are four APIs to gather random quotes, activities, photos, and poems.
+A narrative was also created to enhance the experience.

 ## 🔌 Technologies Used